How to Prevent and Get Rid of Squash Vine Borers

 • Do not plant squash in the same area two years in a row.
 Squash vine borers overwinter in cocoons in the soil.
 Also, clean up and dispose of ALL plant debris in the fall.

-• As soon as the squash plants are finished for the season, dispose of them.
-Till the soil in the fall and spring to get rid of overwintering pupae.
+• Dispose of the squash plants as soon as they are finished for the season.
+In the fall and spring, till the soil to get rid of overwintering pupae.

 • Physical barriers can be an effective means of keeping squash vine borers at bay: